 Shabti of Ankh–es–en–iset

 Mummiform shabti made of turquoise-blue glazed faience, wearing a plain tripartite wig with a seshed headband tied at the back added in black.
 The arms are crossed on the chest, and the hands hold a pair of hoes added in black paint.
 A diamond–hatched trapezoidal basket with shoulder straps is painted on the back.
 The face is rudimentarily modelled, and has eyes with brows added in black.
 A vertical column of inscription on the front names the owner as Ankh–es–en–Iset.
 Record card states that the faience is chipped on the base and the back of the head.
-Erroneously recorded as from Thebes (see linked publication below).
-The Gilstrap collection was formed by Miss Gilstrap, who contributed funds to the British School of Archaeology in Egypt between 1900 and 1910.
+From the Egyptian Research Account 1900 excavations at Abydos, North Cemeteries: Cemetery E. The Gilstrap collection was formed by Miss Gilstrap, who contributed funds to the British School of Archaeology in Egypt between 1900 and 1910.
 She was given a share of the excavated finds in return for the funding she provided.